SWENGG4Y2023/CPADTeam02/documentation/SoftwareRequirementSpecification.md

    -  ### **5.2 Safety Requirements**

-         - Secure user data: Fitbit should protect the privacy of member's data by securely storing and transmitting personal information.
+         - Secure user data: Smart C02nverter should protect the privacy of member's data by securely storing and transmitting personal information.
-         - User consent: Fitbit should clearly inform members about how their data will be used and obtain their consent before collecting any data.
+         - User consent: Smart C02nverter should clearly inform members about how their data will be used and obtain their consent before collecting any data.
-         - Safe user interface: Fitbit should provide a safe and secure user interface that is free from vulnerabilities that could be exploited by attackers.
+         - Safe user interface: Smart C02nverter should provide a safe and secure user interface that is free from vulnerabilities that could be exploited by attackers.
-         - Secure network communication: Fitbit should encrypt data transmitted over the network to prevent unauthorized access.
+         - Secure network communication: Smart C02nverter should encrypt data transmitted over the network to prevent unauthorized access.
-         - Appropriate use of permissions: Fitbit should only request necessary permissions and clearly explain why each permission is needed.
+         - Appropriate use of permissions: Smart C02nverter should only request necessary permissions and clearly explain why each permission is needed.
-         - Data retention policy: Fitbit should have a clear policy on how long member data is retained and how it is deleted when no longer needed.
+         - Data retention policy: Smart C02nverter should have a clear policy on how long member data is retained and how it is deleted when no longer needed.
-         - Regular security updates: Fitbit should regularly release security updates to patch any known vulnerabilities.
+         - Regular security updates: Smart C02nverter should regularly release security updates to patch any known vulnerabilities.

    -  ### **5.3 Security Requirements**